raspberrypi/documentation/linux/kernel/updating.md

 ### Reverting back to current stock Raspbian kernel

-The Raspberry Pi Foundation kernel is part of the `raspberrypi-kernel` package, and the bootloader files are part of the `raspberrypi-bootloader` package.
-To revert to the current stock Raspbian kernel after trying `rpi-update` or a custom kernel, you need to reinstall both these packages, by running:
+The Raspberry Pi Foundation kernel is supplied by the `raspberrypi-kernel` package, and the bootloader and firmware are supplied by the `raspberrypi-bootloader` package.
+To revert to the current stock Raspbian kernel after trying `rpi-update` or a custom kernel, you need to reinstall both these packages as follows:

 ```
 sudo apt-get install --reinstall raspberrypi-bootloader raspberrypi-kernel
 ```

+Note that this will install the latest version of the kernel, bootloader and firmware which is available from the package repository, which may not be the same version which you were running before you ran `rpi-update`.